LandRegistry-Attic/external-style-guide/README.md

 Commit all of the above to your repo.

-When updates to the style-guide are made.
-Repeat the above and over write your application's global templates and build directory assets.
+When updates to the style guide are made, repeat the above and overwrite your application’s global templates and build directory assets.